 Size/Qty.: | 2.5 lbs |

-According to the manufacturer, this salt contains no artificial colors or fragrances and won’t irritate sensitive skin.
-This bath salt product from Sprite Bath Salts is specifically used to dechlorinate bathwater, and not as versatile as the other versions of salts.
-If you just want to have a more relaxing bath or shower, this salt product is a great choice.
+This bath salt is specifically used to dechlorinate bathwater and is not as versatile as the other versions of salts.
+However, if you just want to have a more relaxing bath or soak, it’s a great choice.

 4. Impresa Dishwasher Salt/Water Softener Salt